qibinhang/dream_loc/DreamLoc/README.md

 ### How to train
 1. `mkdir data`
-2. download the [dataset and pre-trained models](https://drive.google.com/file/d/1mWVPzEE51Xf9ibDmZmyrzSFXDLF7-uwY/view?usp=sharing) into the floder `data`
+2. download the [dataset and pre-trained models(password: a7mk)](https://pan.baidu.com/s/1GbRuhTE1memK1QkoaVUiDw) into the floder `data`
 3. `cd data`
 4. `tar xvf data.tar`
 5. `cd src`